A pile of clothes and rubbish dumped in the bush banner image

 • textile recycling - residents can drop off their unwanted household linen, sheets and towels at the Mourya Transfer Station as part of the 'Give a Sheet for the Planet' event.

-Find out how you can dispose of problem household waste items on our website, including:
+Find out how you can dispose of problem household waste, including:

 Report illegal dumping and littering